Fun Shui

 The master bedroom should appear large, balanced, and "gender-neutral".
 This means that a flowered bedspread and pink walls are out.
 A classy duvet cover is a great inspiration for a design theme.
 Colors like beige, brown, cream, yellow, gold, maroon, and green are "gender-neutral".

 If you need help, call the pros.
 People definitely need to see the master bedroom as a large, luxurious space.
 Remove personal items, such as framed photos, and stacks of papers.
 The buyer wants to picture what it would be like to move right in.
 Having personal items around makes them feel like an outsider.
-Seeing the outside from the bedroom is a big plus.
-If you can, install french doors that lead to the garden.

 Living rooms - fireplaces, seating and lighting